LA umbilical disorders

 Calves tend to have more chronic infections and are treated by removal or drainage of the infected structure.
 If possible, we remove the infected stalk without opening it or rupturing it.
 In calves, open hernia repair* is preferred over closed repair to evaluate for any signs of infected umbilical structures or adhesions that might be hiding in the abdomen.
 The infected stalk is identified and, ideally, removed.
 The infected component usually ends in a wider area that looks like a mushroom cap.
 This signifies the extent of the infection.
 Any vessel remnant proximal to that cap is usually solid and can be transected safely.

 If the urachus is infected, it is best to remove the end of the bladder.
-Closing the bladder is easy, calves do not need large bladders and this ensures all infection is removed.
+Closing the bladder is easy, bladders stretch really well and this ensures all infection is removed.

 In real life, it is easy to “pop” these structures at surgery.
 If the umbilicus is draining and/or the infected structure is adhered to the body wall, drainage of most of the pus before surgery minimizes the risk of peritonitis.
 Once the drainage has mostly resolved, surgery can be performed to remove the tract and remaining infected structures.
 It is important to oversew or cover the drainage area at the time of surgery.